-Xcel Energy is a utility holding company distributing electricity to 3.6 million customers and natural gas to 2 million in eight states through its four regulated utilities: Northern States Power Minnesota, Northern States Power Wisconsin, the Public Service Company of Colorado, and Southwestern Public Service.
+Xcel Energy is a utility holding company distributing electricity to 3.7 million customers and natural gas to 2.1 million customers in eight states through its four regulated utilities: Northern States Power Minnesota, Northern States Power Wisconsin, the Public Service Company of Colorado, and Southwestern Public Service.
 Colorado and Minnesota account for most of the company's customers.
-Xcel owns power plants that have combined capacity of more than 18,200 MW of electricity.
+Xcel owns power plants that have combined capacity of more than 18,700 MW of electricity.
 It also owns transmission and distribution lines as well as natural gas assets.
-It is investing in wind power and operates wind farms in Colorado, Minnesota, and a half-a-dozen other states.
+It is investing in wind power and operates wind farms in Colorado, Minnesota, and other states.
 The company traces its roots back to 1881.

 The two power segments achieve their objectives through several subsidiaries: Northern States Power Minnesota (NSP-M), Northern States Power Wisconsin (NSP-W), the Public Service Company of Colorado (PSCo), and Southwestern Public Service (SPS).

 Xcel owns and operates roughly 18,700 MW of electric generating capacity and purchases additional power from third parties through long-term power purchase agreements.
 Generally, Xcel's power plants produce about two-thirds of its needs and the company purchases the other third.
 Of its generated electricity, a third comes from coal, another third comes from natural gas, about 15% comes from nuclear, and the rest is generated from wind, hydroelectric, and other sources.